kuzlik340/RUSTGUARDIAN/README.md

 ```

 # TODO - section for team
-- [ ] KeyLogger - will be logging all keyboard events.
+- [x] KeyLogger - will be logging all keyboard events.
 (Assigned to Kuzin)
-- [ ] Speed checker - BadUSB will input all comands very fast, we have to check the speed of symbols written into terminal.
+- [x] Speed checker - BadUSB will input all comands very fast, we have to check the speed of symbols written into terminal.
 (Assigned to Kuzin)
 - [ ] CLI - create a CLI that will check the commands in command space and will print out logs (Assigned to Zinmitski)
 - [ ] Create white-list functions.
 (Asigned to Zimnitski)
 - [ ] Run through files on mountable volume and create hashes of files.
 (Assigned to Zimnitski)
 - [ ] Connect VirusTotal API and check hash of files.
 (Assigned to Kuzin)
 - [ ] Notification mechanism - create a system that will notify user if something goes wrong.
 (Assigned to Zinmitski)
 - [ ] Create a module which will go through processes to find malicious software.
-(Assigned to both)
+(Assigned to Kuzin)
 - [ ] Create daemons for the corresponding modules of antivirus.
-(Assigned to both)
+(Assigned to Zinmitski)